maodd/shiplib-ios-framework/README.md

 ## Manual Installation

-1. Drag and drop the Sincerely.framework folder into your project folder.
+1. Drag and drop the `ShipLib` folder into your project folder.

 2. Open the "Build Phases" tab of the iOS target you would like to include the library in.